ChadJDMoore/ChadJDMoore/README.md

 - Apply filters to SQL queries
 - Analyze a vulnerable system for a small business
 - Document an incident with an incident handler's journal
+- Update a file through a Python algorithm

 #### Python Projects
 - <a href="https://github.com/ChadJDMoore/Password-Strength-Checker">Password Strength Checker